orggue/adidas-zaragoza/kubernetes-essentials/02_first-app.md

 service "hello-minikube" created
 deployment "hello-minikube" created
 ```
 This creates a new deployment and a service of type:NodePort.
-It will get an random high port allocated where we can access the application:
+A random high port will be allocated to which we can connect.

 ----